Skip to content

 What happened that night, on the record, without varnish.

-On the evening of April 2, 2025, Karmelo Anthony — a seventeen-year-old honor student, captain of both his football and track teams at Centennial High School, carrying a 3.7 GPA, working two jobs — was sitting under a tent at a UIL track meet in Frisco, Texas.
+On the evening of April 2, 2025, Karmelo Anthony was sitting under a tent at a UIL track meet in Frisco, Texas.
+He was 17 at the time of the incident — now 19.
+He was an honor student, captain of both his football and track teams at Centennial High School, carrying a 3.7 GPA and working two jobs.
 It was raining so heavily that officers could not take witness statements outside.
 Police pulled witnesses into a locker room because the rain came down too hard to write.

 Karmelo was seeking shelter.
 He was not the aggressor.
 Austin Metcalf and his twin brother Hunter approached and confronted him.
 Karmelo's own father stated publicly: "He was not the aggressor.
 He was not the one who started it."
 Multiple witnesses corroborate this account.